rasa/audacity_installer/README.md

 # audacity_installer

-audacity_installer lets you download and install Audacity and the following Audacity plugins:
+audacity_installer downloads and installs Audacity and the following Audacity plugins:

   1. LADSPA plug-ins